 Invocation: “The act of beginning an interaction with a particular Alexa ability.
 There are three ways to invoke Alexa in a vehicle: a voice-only wake word, Push-to-talk (PTT) button on the steering wheel, and a tap-to-talk (TTT) button on the screen.
 For recommendations around designing interactions that handle different types of invocation, see Invoking Alexa.

 IVI: In-vehicle infotainment.
 This is the system that provides information and entertainment in the vehicle.

 Multimodal: Describes an interface which has at least a voice and screen-based experience.
 Each input changes the way a customer can interact with the experience, but the two should work together fluidly.

 Over-the-Air (OTA) update: An update to a customer device's software sent wirelessly to the device over the network.
-This is about pushing new firmware "over the air" to Alexa-enabled devices.
+This is about pushing new firmware "over-the-air" to Alexa Built-in devices.

 Prompt: A TTS response, which may or may not be accompanied by an earcon, which provides information or acknowledgement of the user's utterance, or asks the user for additional information.

 Privacy mode: Also known as mics/camera off mode; when the microphones and camera(s) on a device are turned off, usually by pressing the mute/privacy button on the device.